taoli24/backup_baristas_mvc/README.md

 * Relatively slower access speed compare to some other DBMS

 ## Key functionality and benefits of ORM
 Object-relational mapper or ORM creates an abstract oop layer between the database and the programming language we are using.
 When we query the database, instead writing the more complex SQL we can write queried in the way of object-oriented paradigm which we are familiar with in the programming language we chose.
-This will speed up the development time of a project.
+This makes writing queries easy and also speed up the development time of a project.

 ## ERD
 ![ERD](docs/backup_barista_api.jpeg)